JohnElysian/evejs/LEGAL.md

 Users must supply their own legally obtained EVE Online client and generate any required local data on their own machine.

+We will of course comply with any demands.
+We mean no harm to anyone.

 This project is not affiliated with, endorsed by, or approved by CCP Games / Fenris Creations.
 EVE Online and related names, marks, assets, and data belong to their respective owners.